top of page

 £2.50Price

-This social story helps children understand that they won’t always get their way and shows them how to handle hearing the word "no" with a positive attitude.
-Using simple language and relatable pictures, the story talks about the feelings of disappointment or frustration that might come up when things don’t go as they hoped.
-It reassures children that these feelings are normal and shares ideas for managing them.
+This social story helps children understand that they won’t always get their way and shows them gentle ways to cope when they hear the word “no.” Using simple language and relatable pictures, it talks about the disappointment or frustration that can come up and reassures children that these feelings are normal.

-The story suggests ways to respond to "no," like taking deep breaths, calmly asking about other options, or talking about their feelings.
-It also explains how accepting "no" can lead to better experiences and more positive relationships with others.
+The story also offers easy ideas for responding to “no,” like taking deep breaths, calmly exploring other options, or talking about how they feel.
+It highlights how handling “no” respectfully can help children have better experiences and stronger, more positive relationships with others.

 What’s Inside?